Get the Help You Need to Be a Dementia Caregiver

-We provide training and education services on topics of dementia caregiving at-home caregivers as well as professional health care providers.
+Our team at the Center for Neurobehavioral Health’s Alzheimer’s Disease Caregiver Support Initiative offers training and education services on topics of dementia caregiving for both at-home caregivers and professional health care providers.

-Caregiver education and training is available and provides the necessary knowledge and information to enable caregivers to navigate through the progression of dementia.
+Caregiver education and training are available and provide the necessary knowledge and information to enable caregivers to navigate through the progression of dementia.
 The current topics may include, but are not limited to:

-Education Coordinator for the following Counties – Clinton, Essex, Franklin, Hamilton, Warren and Washington Counties
+- Project Coordinator for the following NY Counties – Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties

-Education Coordinator for the following Cities – Plattsburgh, Elizabethtown, Ticonderoga, Lake Placid, Saranac Lake, Tupper Lake, Malone, & Hogansburg, Indian Lake, Long Lake, Speculator, Glens Falls, Lake George, Queensbury, Fort Ann, Fort Edward, Granville, & Whitehall.
+- Project Coordinator for the following NY Cities – Plattsburgh, Elizabethtown, Ticonderoga, Lake Placid, Saranac Lake, Tupper Lake, Malone, Hogansburg, Indian Lake, Long Lake, Speculator, Glens Falls, Lake George, Queensbury, Fort Ann, Fort Edward, Granville, and Whitehall

 If you do not see your city is not listed, please call us to see if we cover your area.

 Read Our Dementia Educational Articles For More Information